w314/notes/javaNotes/javaBasics.md

 > If I define a variable within a method, how can I access its value outside of the method?

-#### `static` Keyword

-The static keyword in Java is mainly used for memory management.
-The static keyword in Java is used to share the same variable or method of a given class.

-When a member is declared static, it can be accessed before any objects of its class are created, and without reference to any object.

-A static variable is a variable of a class that isn’t associated with an instance of a class.

-Instead, the variable belongs to the class itself.

-As a result, you can access the static variable without first creating a class instance.

-> What is the difference between calling an instance method and a static method?

-A static method is a method of a class that isn’t associated with an instance of a class.

-Instead, the method belongs to the class itself.

-As a result, you can access the static method without first creating a class instance.

-### Non-Access Modifiers
-- static
-- final
-- abstract

-##### How to use Static members

-- within same class: just use name of member
-- in another class: use class name and then name of member using dot notation
-- example:
-  - Math.min(4, 5)
-  - Math.PI

 #### `final` keyword
 > Used to define an entity that cannot be changed.